Description

 Applying this definition to our asset in some examples:

-• Looking at the average time in days below previous high water mark of 55 days in the last 5 years of Global Market Rotation Strategy, we see it is relatively lower, thus better in comparison to the benchmark ACWI (134 days)
+• Compared with the benchmark ACWI (132 days) in the period of the last 5 years, the average time in days below previous high water mark of 55 days of Global Market Rotation Strategy is smaller, thus better.

-• During the last 3 years, the average days below previous high is 76 days, which is lower, thus better than the value of 195 days from the benchmark.
+• During the last 3 years, the average days under water is 75 days, which is lower, thus better than the value of 193 days from the benchmark.

 Performance (YTD)